ajrouvoet/jvm.agda/README.md

 [here](https://agda.readthedocs.io/en/v2.6.1/getting-started/installation.html#installation-of-the-development-version).
 The lastest commit that we tested was 552987aa0119.

+Don't forget to `(setq agda-mode-path ..)` to the output `agda-mode --locate` if you are using emacs and have a fixed agda-mode path set.

 A good place to start exploring the codebase is [Everything.agda](./src.Everything.agda), which links to all the moving parts and relates them to the paper.